-As a current or future retiree, this guide was created to provide you with information on IU Retiree Status and the associated benefits, including medical insurance.
-Details inside include your options for coverage, instructions on how and when to enroll, answers to frequently asked questions, a retirement checklist, and more.
+As a current or future retiree, this guide was created to provide you with information on the benefits and privileges of IU Retiree Status.
+Details inside include your options for medical coverage, instructions on how and when to enroll in retiree benefits, answers to frequently asked questions, a retirement checklist, and more.